Chart Color Schemes

 Gregory Hills has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly affect an area's performance.
-AreaSearch has identified 28 projects that may impact the region.
-Notable projects include Gregory Hills Corporate Park, The Yards - Heritage Village Gledswood Hills, Gledswood Hills High School, and Oran Park Film Studios Precinct.
-The following list details those likely to be most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 30 projects that could impact the area.
+Notable ones include Gregory Hills Corporate Park, The Yards - Heritage Village Gledswood Hills, Gledswood Hills High School, and The Ranges Estate Gledswood Hills.
+Below is a list of those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.